koendv/raspberry-fan/README.md

 1|Sunon MF40200V3-1000U-A99 DC Fan 40mm, 5V.

 The fan is 40mm, 5V DC, brushless, 2 wire, **1W max**.
-Adafruit has two GPIO headers for Raspberry, product numbers 1992 (tall) and  2243 (short).
+Adafruit has two GPIO headers for Raspberry, product numbers [1992](https://www.adafruit.com/product/1992) (tall, 16.5 mm) and  [2243](https://www.adafruit.com/product/2243) (short, 5.0 mm).
 Choose the one that clears the heatsink of the processor.
 ## Installation
 If you scan the i2c bus, you ought to see the fan controller at address 0x74:
 ```